stefcenti2022/Election_Analysis/README.md

 # Colorado BOE Congressional Election Analysis

 ## Overview of Election Audit
 This project provides an analysis of a recent congressional election requested by the Colorado Board of Elections.
-The results of this analysis completes the audit of the election.
+The results of this analysis completes the audit for the election.

 Election data comes from 3 primary methods:
 1. Mail-In Ballots